KentShikama/mergehdronline/README.md

 # HDR GIMP Plugin

-A [HDR merging GIMP plugin](kent_hdr.py) along with an API service that allows you to instantly merge HDRs online for free.
+A [HDR merging GIMP plugin](kent_hdr.py) along with an online HDR merging API service.

 ## How to use GIMP plugin